-Built in 1940, by Bethlehem Steel of Beaumont, Texas (hull #231) as Edmund J. Moran for the Moran Towing Company of New York, New York.
+Built in 1940, by the Bethlehem Steel Company of Beaumont, Texas (hull #231) as Edmund J. Moran for the Moran Towing Company of New York, New York.

 In 1943, the tug was requisitioned by the United States Navy.
 Where she retained her name.